 Size refers to the image that is showing.

-There are several strong possibilities, the primary one of which is Hippolyte Bayard, who moved to follow the restoration of the Cha?teau de Blois between 1843 and 1845 at the request of architect Duban, and to whom this was initially attributed.
+Hippolyte Bayard moved to follow the restoration of the Chateau de Blois between 1843 and 1845 at the request of architect Jacques Felix Duban, and to whom this was initially attributed.
 We would date this daguerreotype in the last year of that range.
 Bayard is considered one of the founders/discoverers of photography.

 Shipping and insurance costs will be added to the price and must be paid for by the buyer.
 Pennsylvania buyers must pay appropriate local sales tax.
 International clients are responsible for their VAT and other custom's oriented charges.